Project Lifecycle - Agile Framework

 at every step.
 What if you planned to build yourself a

-for a family of 3
+house for a family of 3 and

-you discover that you have a
+suddenly you discover that you have a

-, would you simply
+baby coming, would you simply

-abandon the project and start over
+abandon the project and start over or would you try to

-make changes to it in order to accommodate the new lifestyle
+make changes to it in order to accommodate the new lifestyle?

 One could argue it would

-depend on how far things have progressed
+depend on how far things have progressed and that may be a

 fair point but I disagree:

-There is always room for adaptation
+There is always room for adaptation and that will make for

-a better result overall
+a better result overall.

-Going straight for the point in the principle
+Going straight for the point in the principle itself: If

 you own a business of any kind,

-you will do your best to keep up with the market conditions
+you will do your best to keep up with the market conditions,

 that embracing the change?